CeviKle/NTIRE2026-KLETech-CEVI-EventDeblurring/README.md

 ## 8. Validation

-Validation is performed during training automatically based on the configuration file.
+Validation is performed during training based on the configuration file.

 **Metrics used:**